kr-colab/disperseNN2/docs/source/vignette.rst

 ==========================

-This vignette shows a complete (but small) ``disperseNN2`` application pipeline.
+This vignette shows a complete pipeline for a small application of ``disperseNN2``.
 For more details about individual command line flags, see :doc:`usage`.

 :ref:`vignette_simulation`